 After graduation, Duke ECE students frequently achieve leadership roles across a wide array of fields.
 Some of them will work for academic universities, research labs, and companies within the engineering field, but graduates are not confined to opportunities within that area.
 Many graduates pursue their career in other specialties such as business, law, and medicine.

 It is important to note that the ECE MEng program at Duke Kunshan University will not be a simple replica of Duke’s existing ECE program.
 Instead, we have considered the remarkably rapid technological advances of today’s global environment, which includes the United States, China, and other neighboring countries.
 With these considerations in mind, we have carefully designed our program, making it well-positioned to meet the demands of the evolving market.
-In particular, the program offers study and work opportunities in China, which will closely connect our students to the Chinese industry.
-Such experience is not just valuable, it is indispensible in this globalized economy, and necessary whether students eventually return to China or choose to work for US companies engaged in business with China.
+Designed with industrial needs in mind, students will be exposed to modern Chinese business practices, industry standards, and plenty of networking opportunities.
+Such experience is not just valuable, it is indispensable in this globalized economy, and necessary whether students eventually return to China or choose to work for US companies engaged in business with China.

 Our Master of Engineering Program in Electrical and Computer Engineering at Duke Kunshan University is pending approval by China’s Ministry of Education.
 The program will offer two years of training for students, who will spend their first year at Duke Kunshan University.
 Students may choose to remain at Duke Kunshan University for their second year, or spend it abroad at Duke, where they will receive a Duke MEng degree while gaining valuable international experience.
 Students spending their second year at Duke will also have access to resources if they decide to remain abroad after graduation, such as Optional Practical Training (OPT) from the US Citizenship and Immigration Services, which will aid students in expanding their work experience and industry knowledge in the United States.
 Please note that students who remain at Duke Kunshan University for their second year are not eligible for OPT.